homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

 Cortex-A9
 ```

 The first string is an error message "%s: bytes2base64 failed".
-This gives us the name of one function (bytes2base64), and we can guess that base64 encoding is being use at some point.
+This gives us the name of one function (bytes2base64), and we can guess that base64 encoding is being used at some point.
 Right after the string challenge: %s tell us that this is the binary we are looking for.
-There's more information, (like 4 interesting 16 bit strings and the path of 3 files), but at this point is not clear what they are used for.
+There's more information, (like 4 interesting 16-bit strings and the path of 3 files), but at this point is not clear what they are used for.

 # Time to start Ghidra

 With no idea how the challenge is generated or checked, we need to decompile this little program.
-Let's start by creating a nee project in ghydra and importing the binary.
+Let's start by creating a nee project in Ghidra and importing the binary.

 ![ghidra import file](imgs/guide_00.png "Ghidra: Import file")

-Here my dear reverse enginering aficionados we are faced with our first conundrum, Ghydra detects the binary as "ARM v8 32 little default", but the device SOC is a Cortex-A9 ARM v7 32 little endian.
-There could be a number of reasons for this, it could have been compiled for an arm v8 platform, (if it's not using any arm v8 only opcodes I guess it will work), or could be also Ghidra not correctly identifying the binary.
-I did a few tests and I didn't see any differences in the resulting pseudo code at first glance, but I decided to override Ghydra and specify an ARM v7 target.
+Here my dear reverse engineering aficionados we are faced with our first conundrum, Ghidra detects the binary as "ARM v8 32 little default", but the device SOC is a Cortex-A9 ARM v7 32 little endian.
+There could be a number of reasons for this, it could have been compiled for an arm v8 platform, (if it's not using any arm v8 only opcodes I guess it will work), or it could also be Ghidra not correctly identifying the binary.
+I did a few tests and I didn't see any differences in the resulting pseudocode at first glance, but I decided to override Ghidra and specify an ARM v7 target.

 ![ghidra override target](imgs/guide_01.png "Ghidra: Override Target")